 Goal: Create neighborhoods and environments that promote health and safety.

-The neighborhoods people live in have a major impact on their health and well-being.1 Healthy People 2030 focuses on improving health and safety in the places where people live, work, learn, and play.
+The neighborhoods people live in have a major impact on their health and well-being.1 Healthy People 2030 focuses on improving health and safety in the places where people are born, live, learn, work, play, worship, and age.

 Many people in the United States live in neighborhoods with high rates of violence, unsafe air or water, and other health and safety risks.
 Racial/ethnic minorities and people with low incomes are more likely to live in places with these risks.
 In addition, some people are exposed to things at work that can harm their health, like secondhand smoke or loud noises.